 Dennis and I were going to pick up smokes for Paul at the store and while driving there I turned to the side at the wrong time, Denis hit a bump and before I could stop it from happening I got spat out of the cart and onto the dirt road.
 It was pretty funny till I tried to get up and discovered my right foot was likely sprained.
 I also got my left finger and now I cannot do peace signs or flip anyone the bird for a while.
 The silver lining to this dark storm cloud was…. when Paul found out he kissed my sore finger better and immediately proceeded to make sure I had food in front of me and ordered shrimp Quesadilla.
 He knows me so well good food = 🙂 tacogirl.
 Back at our lounge chairs, Dennis did a finger kiss to my knee and asked if Paul had kissed my booboo’s.
 He said “that is the first thing you do when a girl gets hurt”.
 I told him he is going to make someone a great boyfriend one day.
 I cannot even claim party foul on my golf cart accident, while I did have a white rum and cranberry juice in the cart with me, I was no where near drunk or even tipsy for that matter – chalking it up to centrifugal acceleration force and a dumb@ss accident 🙂

-I also found some interesting stats on golf cart occupant ejections from Technology Associates Engineering experts website.
+I also found some interesting stats (and the technical cart info below) on golf cart occupant ejections from Technology Associates Engineering experts website.
 Based on CPSC statistics, roughly 40% of golf cart accidents involve a person falling out of the car, and many of these accidents involve young children.
 In addition to ejection accidents, approximately 10% of golf cart accidents involve a rollover and statistics indicate that such accidents are roughly twice as likely to lead to injuries requiring a hospital stay as non-rollover accidents.

 Passenger Ejections – One common scenario for a passenger ejection accident occurs when a cart, traveling near its maximum speed, is turned sharply to the left.
 During a sharp left turn, centrifugal acceleration forces tend to force the passenger to his right, which can lead to ejection.
 Sharp turns are less likely to lead to a driver ejection because the driver has the steering wheel to hold onto and can always anticipate when he is about to initiate a turn.